Skip to main content

 Figure 2 - Ambari Server installation via tdpctl

-To install tdpctl, follow the guidance available here.
+To install tdpctl, follow the instructions available here.

 Configurations

-Configure the JDBC driver to be used by the Ambari Server to connect to the metadata database:
+Configure the JDBC driver to be used by Ambari Server to connect to the metadata database:

 Terminal input